-Voters renew Pinellas County Schools Referendum for third time
+Pinellas County Schools Referendum

 - Funds intensive small-group literacy programs that help students read at grade level, instrument rental fees for students that can't afford them, and paid admission for field trips to museums and art galleries.

 - Provides all schools with equitable funding for quality art supplies, equipment and technology that help students produce strong and award-winning works of art.